 In the latter 19th century the London County Council had been formed to deal with administrative issues within the County of London.
 In 1900 the county, which only included the central districts of the total conurbation, was divided into twenty-eight Metropolitan Boroughs plus the City of London.
 Each became responsible for many of the administrative matters within their local area.

 In 1903 control of education passed to the LCC.
-With nearly one thousand schools and seventeen thousand teachers educating nearly three quarters of a million children the LCC’s responsibilities immediately doubled.
+With nearly 1,000 schools and 17,000 teachers educating nearly three quarters of a million children the LCC’s responsibilities immediately doubled.
 From the time of the Great War many of the main initiatives undertaken by the LCC were under the leadership of the charismatic Herbert Morrison.

 In 1914 Germany occupied Belgium and the British government declared war.
 Modern technology meant that London was then a target for German airships and airplanes.
 It was the first time for centuries that fighting had directly affected the city and it was ill-prepared.
 The first air raid occurred in May 1915 when a Zeppelin airship reached East London during the night, dropping about ninety bombs and incendiaries.
 Military aerodromes were opened at Northolt and Croydon and from 1916 fighter airplanes were equipped with newly-invented incendiary bullets so the airships became less of a threat.